-"Tactile input can be received at the user's natural grip location," says Apple in US Patent No 20200012358, "Touch-based input for stylus".
+"Tactile input can be received at the user's natural grip location," says Apple in "Touch-based input for stylus."

 "Furthermore, the stylus can effectively distinguish between tactile inputs from a user and disregard sustained tactile inputs that are provided while the user simply holds the stylus at the user's natural grip location," it continues.

 The patent points out that when someone is using the Apple Pencil, or any stylus, they are unlikely to be simultaneously touching the screen of an iPad or similar device.

 "[While] the user is holding a stylus or other touch-based input device, the user may be limited to the input options provided thereby," it says.
 "Accordingly, additional input capabilities that are integrated into the input device would provide the user with expanded input capabilities without the need to simultaneously operate additional input devices."